gsakkas/edsger-compiler/edsger_lib/README.md

 *** DISCLAIMER ***
-The files mentioned in this README are NOT of our creation!
+The functions mentioned in this README are NOT of our creation!
 ******************

 To build :